marshki/change_hostname/README.md

 ## Usage

+As ROOT, call the script with: `bash change.hostname.sh` then follow on screen prompt.

 **Proceed with caution.
-Please be sure that you understand what this code does.
-I assume zero liability if your rig goes to pot.
-Must run as root.**
+Please be sure that you understand what this code does.**

 ## History